testvidya11/vault-tools/README.md

 # Vault::Tools

 Tools is the English word for ツール.
-Tooling for the Heroku Vault team to enable faster bootstrapping for Ruby projects.
+This gem consisits of tools for the Heroku Vault team to enable faster bootstrapping for Ruby projects.

 "Unless you're makin some awful, piece-of-shit rails app, then you can probably use these tools." - Matt Conway